Aquitanian language

-There is no surviving text written in Aquitanian.
+Beside a possible short inscription on the Hand of Irulegi, discovered in 2021, there is no surviving text written in Aquitanian.
 The only evidence comes from onomastic data (roughly 200 personal names and about 60 deity names) that have survived indirectly in Latin inscriptions from the Roman imperial period, primarily between the 1st and 3rd centuries AD, with a few possibly dating to the 4th or 5th centuries.
-The Gascon language has a substrate from Aquitanian, with certain words related to Basque.